The last article about time and attendance system prices that you’ll ever need to read

 On-premise means that the software is housed by you, on your own servers.
 It means you’ll have full control over your own data security – you’ll update and maintain it yourself, and can customise it as you see fit.

-Cloud-based software is hosted by your provider, meaning they’ll take care of all the maintenance.
+Cloud-based software is hosted by your provider, meaning they’ll take care of all the maintenance – and it's pretty much the norm these days.
 A cloud-based system is less hands-on, meaning it’s ideal for busy payroll and HR teams.
 And, because all your data is stored ‘in the cloud’, you can access it from anywhere, at any time, across all your mobile devices.

 If neither of these two sounds like the best fit for you, don’t worry.
 There are also options for hybrid time and attendance solutions that combine the best of both worlds.